Skip to content

 • The project’s progress against the fixed fee amount set for the project

-You can also visualize your time tracking data with the Insights feature in Toggl Track.
+You can also visualize your time tracking data with the Insights feature in Toggl.

 Insights feature in Toggl Track